terrycyc812/Census-Income-Classification/README.md

 <img src='images/comparison2.jpg' height=350>
 <img src='images/ROC.jpg' height=350>

 The 5 models has similar performance.
 XGBoost has the highest accuracy and ROC.
-Whereas Random Forest has the highest F1 score.
+Random Forest has the highest F1 score, but it is slightly overfitting (refer to the code for details).

 Since the target of the dataset is not very imbalanced (about 3:1), accuracy is also acceptable for evaluating the model performance.
 In terms of the three evaluation metrics, as well as the time spent on model training, XGBoost will be the best model for the classification.

 ### Conclusion